 This Starbucks banana bread recipe is so good, you may never go through the drive-thru again!

 When it comes to banana bread, Starbucks has hit it out of the park.
 Their moist banana bread recipe is soft, rich, and bursting with banana flavor.

-There’s a crunch of walnut in every bite, too, making it even more addictive.
+There’s a crunch of walnuts in every bite, too, making it even more addictive.

 Starbucks Banana Bread Recipe